ARE YOU READY TO SELL?

 Start by asking yourself a few questions.

 You can hit the Internet.
-Open the sites to see if the work they carry looks anything like yours.
-Its amazing how many artists don’t do this simple step and end up wasting their time trying to sell homestyle pots in a contemporary gallery.
+Open group pottery sales sites to see if the work they carry looks anything like yours.

 © Chris Campbell 2019